polhenarejos/picokeys-docs/docs/index.md

 This documentation covers:

-- How to use PicoKeyApp
+- How to use PicoKey App
 - How to perform first-time setup safely
 - What functionality is provided by each firmware variant
 - Common concepts shared across the PicoKeys ecosystem